Insights

 Socket Connection.
 With PubNub Multiplexing the savings are most apparent with mobile device resources such as phones on battery and slower network connectivity.
 Data is compressed and bundled via configurable windowing to provide longer battery life and improved end-user experience under continuously changing network conditions.

-Amazon SNS has a variety of interesting uses, mostly related to server-to-server notifications and email/SMS end-user alerts.
-It was originally developed as a way to orchestrate data between various other Amazon AWS cloud services, and thus is primarily used for server back-end operations and movement of data.
+Amazon SNS presents a variety of interesting uses, mostly centring on server-to-server notifications and email/SMS end-user alerts, known as SNS topics.
+It was initially developed as a way to orchestrate data between various other Amazon AWS cloud services, thereby primarily used for server back-end operations and data movement.
+On the other hand, AWS Kinesis is often chosen for real-time data streaming and analytics.

 0